sapmystiq-blip/DeterministicKotileipomoChatbotForWebsite/README.md

 # Piirakkabotti – Bakery Chatbot

 A FastAPI + vanilla JS chatbot for Raka's Kotileipomo.
 It serves a static chat widget (frontend/) and a JSON Q&A knowledge base (backend/knowledgebase) with lightweight retrieval and optional LLM grounding.
-Includes an Ecwid order launcher (opens your shop) and is ready for programmatic Ecwid ordering via backend APIs.
+Includes an Ecwid order launcher (opens your shop) and has direct Ecwid store ordering enabled via the backend APIs once credentials are configured.

 ## Quick Start